 Philosophy at Aberdeen is a vibrant, diverse, and active department.
 We have a comprehensive undergraduate programme and we place a strong emphasis on teaching.
 At postgraduate level we have a thriving community of students pursuing MLitt and PhD degrees.
-The 2016 National Student Survey has Aberdeen Philosophy ranked 2nd in Scotland for student satisfaction (93%).
+The 2017 National Student Survey has Aberdeen Philosophy ranked 1st in Scotland for student teaching quality and joint 2nd in Scotland for overall student satisfaction.
 We are also an active and highly ranked research department.
 In the last Research Excellence Framework, 71.9% of outputs in Philosophy were rated world-leading or internationally excellent (4* or 3*).
-We are currently home to two funded research projects: Equalities of Wellbeing in Philosophy and Architecture (AHRC) and What's So Special about First-Person Thought?
-(Leverhulme).
-We are 2nd in Scotland and 12th in the UK in the 2017 Guardian University Guide.
+We are currently home to the funded research project What's So Special about First-Person Thought?
+(Leverhulme) and recently hosted the Equalities of Wellbeing in Philosophy and Architecture (AHRC) project.

 Philosophy at Aberdeen has a number of initiatives that enhance the student experience and make it a unique place to study.
 The Aberdeen Philosophy in Education Group (APEG) trains volunteer philosophy students to facilitate discussion of philosophical questions among primary and secondary school pupils.
 We hold a yearly Philosophy Reading Party, when Philosophy students and staff spend a weekend in the Cairngorms National Park, with hillwalking during the day and informal philosophy talks in the evening.